opencadc/tap/README.md

 client and server implementation of IVOA Table Access Protocol (TAP) specification

 ## youcat
-TouCat is a complete prototype TAP service that supports TAP-1.1 plus TAP-next extensions for user-managed tables.
+YouCat is a complete prototype TAP service that supports TAP-1.1 plus TAP-next extensions for user-managed tables.
 Users are allocated a schema (literally) and can create and drop tables, create indices, and load table data.
 Loading data is limited to "append more rows" and designed mainly for bulk data loading.